-am designated under Part C by the Governor of this State to submit this application for FFY 2019 funds under Part C of the Individuals with Disabilities Education Act (IDEA).
+am designated under Part C by the Governor of this State to submit this application for FFY 2025 funds under Part C of the Individuals with Disabilities Education Act (IDEA).

-Printed/Typed Name and Title of Authorized Representative of he State:
+Printed/Typed Name and Title of Authorized Representative of the State: Signature: Date:

-Richard Whitley, MS, Director, DHHS

-Signature Date:

-Thow 04 22 19

-i cha cu

-Section III
+SECTION III

-A. Description of Use of Federal IDEA Part C Funds for the State Lead Agency (LA) and the Interagency Coordinating Council (ICC)
+A. Description of Use of Federal IDEA Part C Funds for Personnel of the State Lead Agency (LA) and the Interagency Coordinating Council (ICC)